mayalhajri/ufend-p9-feed-reader-testing/README.md

 ## To Do

-* Recommend applying update to Jasmine 2.1.3 for several fixes if you intend to use toBeUndefined().
+* Recommend applying update to Jasmine 2.1.3 for several fixes including fix for toBeUndefined() and removal of `Jasmine__TopLevel__Suite` message.

 ## Changelog

-0.1 initial project submission
+1.1 initial project submission for Front End Web Developer Nanodegree
+* Updates README.md (this file).
+* Add jasmine test suites for existing application functionailty.

+1.0 original repository forked for project

 ## Contacts